WordPress/gutenberg/blocks/README.md

 - `save( { attributes: Object } ): WPElement | String` - Returns an element
   describing the markup of a block to be saved in the published content.
 This function is called before save and when switching to an editor's HTML view.
+- `keywords` - An optional array of keywords used to filter the block list.

 ### `wp.blocks.getBlockType( name: string )`